osmandapp/web/main/docs/user/search/search-poi.md

 </Tabs>

+*All POI types in OsmAnd you can find here:* [gitHub link](https://github.com/osmandapp/OsmAnd-resources/blob/dd575efb5aa4ec7e359bb50e8dc6de7c358ff258/poi/poi_types.xml).

-Point of Interest (POI) Search:
+- **Point of Interest (POI) Search:**
     - Allows users to search for nearby or specific categories of points of interest (POI) such as restaurants, hotels, gas stations, points of interest, and other.
     - Filters and sorting results by category, distance or rating are possible.
     - Search results show the location of the POI, its contact information, ratings and reviews.

-All POI types in OsmAnd: [gitHub link](https://github.com/osmandapp/OsmAnd-resources/blob/dd575efb5aa4ec7e359bb50e8dc6de7c358ff258/poi/poi_types.xml).

-To search POIs by category directly on the map, you need to select the required categories from the [list](../map/point-layers-on-map.md#points-of-interest-poi) in *Configure map → Show POI overlay...* and search by icons in the expected location.
+- **To search POIs by category directly on the map**:
+    - You need to select the required categories from the [**list**](../map/point-layers-on-map.md#points-of-interest-poi) in *Configure map → Show POI overlay...* and search by icons in the expected location.
-In the Android version, you can also start searching for POIs in *Menu → Search → Categories*.
+    - (*Android only*) You can start searching for POIs in *Menu → Search → Categories*.

-**Please note:** to accomplish some of these tasks (locate addresses, POI) you will need to have the offline vector map file.
+**Note.** To accomplish some of these tasks (locate addresses, POI) you will need to have the offline vector map file.
 Initially, the search is based on data located on the map in the visible area of the device screen.
 If you don't find nothing, OsmAnd propose to increase search radius.

 ### Search query list